Where can I find photos for my website?

 A Note on Creative Commons Licenses

 Many free photos are available under a Creative Commons license which stipulates how the image may be used.
 A Creative Commons (CC) license is a copyright license that enables the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created.
 A simple guide is available on Flickr.

 A photo needs to be an appropriate size to display well on a website, and images that are too small will often not look too good.
 Conversely, you do not want images to be larger than necessary as large images can slow down a website and will cost more if you’re buying.
 When downloading free or paid-for photos, you will often have a choice of image size, so you just need to download an appropriate size.
 For your own photos, many modern cameras create very large images – in terms of pixels (px) – which will often need sizing down.

-In early 2016, a typical laptop will have a screen resolution of 1366px (width) by 768px (height).
+As of mid-2108, a typical laptop will have a screen resolution of 1366px (width) by 768px (height).
 In practical terms, this means you usually do not need a photo with a width of more than 1366px or height greater than 768px, and often a smaller size will suffice.
 However, if an image is to be displayed fully on the screen, and to cater for some bigger screen sizes (often 1920px wide), a width of 1600px should provide a good resolution across all screen sizes.

 If you provide me with images for your website, I can resize them appropriately (and compress them to make their file size smaller), or you can use a basic photo editor to resize them yourself.
 If you’ve not got the rather expensive Photoshop, there are plenty of free editors available such as Photoscape or Pixlr.